issp-center-dev/H-wave/docs/en/source/rpa/filespecification/config/index_config.rst

   **Description :**
   This parameter specifies the cut-off of Matsubara frequency.
-  It must be greater than or equal to zero.
+  It must be greater than zero.

 - ``RndSeed``